blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

          - If restricted to concrete consent IDs with a [Consent Restriction](./RFC-PRIV.md#consent-restriction), recommend status = `GRANTED` and recalculate Eligible Privacy Scope to drop any Privacy Scope Triples that have been included as a result of Consents being revoked.
          - If Demand is restricted by a Privacy Scope, recommend status = `GRANTED` and [update consents](#updateConsent)
          - If no Restriction is given in the Demand, revoke all consents given by this Data Subject
-         - If only a Data Range restriction is present, recommend status = `GRANTED` and revoke all consents that have been collected in the given Data Range
+         - If only a Date Range restriction is present, recommend status = `GRANTED` and revoke all consents that have been collected in the given Date Range
          - In other combinations of Restrictions, take the resulting **Restriction Scope**, recommend status = `GRANTED` and [update consents](#updateConsent) as if an `OBJECT` Demand has been made with the **Restriction Scope**

      - `OBJECT`, `RESTRICT` Demands: